olwee/abci-utils/README.md

     version: '0.0.1',
     app_version: 1,
     last_block_height: 100, // Last Height Commited on the Application
-    last_block_app_hash: '0xabc', // Last App Hash Committed on the Application, if height = 0, must  be ''
+    last_block_app_hash: Buffer.from('abc'), // Last App Hash Committed on the Application, if height = 0, must  be ''
   }),
   // ABCI initChain Request
   // Only called when height = 0